BFGF (TV series)

-BFGF is a Philippine weekly teen drama series with romance/comedy theme which premiered on TV5.
+BFGF is a Philippine weekly romantic comedy teen drama series broadcast by TV5.
 It premiered on April 11, 2010 and ended on January 30, 2011.
-The show is directed by Bb.
-Joyce Bernal and is topbilled by Alex Gonzaga and Kean Cipriano of Callalily.
+Directed by Bb.
+Joyce Bernal, it stars Alex Gonzaga and Kean Cipriano of Callalily.

 First season

 The story begins with Claring being hired by her grandmother's former employer to be the nanny for his son.
 Expecting a cute little child, Claring got the surprise of her life when she found out that she will be a nanny to a college student named Kean.
 The first season revolves around Claring and Kean getting to know each other, hating each other and later on building their friendship.

 Second season

 The second season starts with Claring being enrolled with the same college with Kean and his friends.
 In this season, Kean and Claring are getting more confused with their relationship as friends.
 It gets more complicated as Claring accepts exclusive dating status with her longtime suitor Jackson and Kean's former girlfriend Chanel tries to win him back.